cs107e/cs107e.github.io/collaboration.md

 publicly broadcast it.
 You should not post your assignment code in a public site for the review of others nor ask in a public forum for others to resolve issues specific to your assignment code.
+Although you will submit assignment code using Github, we have private accounts set up for this and we expect that you will keep this code private.
+Even after the course ends, you should not put your assignment code on a public Github account.
 You are expected to take reasonable security precautions to maintain your work privately.
 If we request that you remove/protect code that has been improperly shared, you are expected to comply in a timely manner.